marcbrittain/Deep-Reinforcement-Learning/README.md

 Various Deep Reinforcement Learning techniques applied to different environments.
 Will be updated with new algorithms and environments often!

-Just added (09/01/2018) is a Deep Double Q-learning implementation applied to the Atari game: breakout!
+Just added (09/01/2018) is a Deep Double Q-learning (ddqn) implementation applied to the Atari game: breakout!

 ## Requirements